What is CONA?

 The CONA executive is a group of dedicated volunteers who help the organization throughout the year.
 CONA currently consists of members, divided up into several chapters throughout Canada.
 We are always happy to welcome new members, and new chapters.
 Please feel free to contact us with any questions or concerns.

-Interested in coming to our annual conference in Regina in May 2018?
+Interested in coming to our annual conference usually in May?
 Click here to find out more!